 What Industries Need Commercial Gas Engineers?

-You might be surprised just how many sectors rely on commercial gas engineers.
-Here are just a few:
+You might be surprised by just how many sectors rely on commercial gas engineers.
+There are:

 - Education: Schools, colleges, and universities need safe, reliable heating and hot water.